pimutils/khal/README.rst

 - fast and easy way to add new events
 - ikhal (interactive khal) lets you browse and edit calendars and events
-- support for recurring events is not complete yet, they cannot be deleted or edited and some recursion patterns are not understood yet
+- support for recurring events is not complete yet, they cannot be deleted or edited and some recursion patterns are not understood
 - you cannot edit the timezones of events
-- khal should run on all major operating systems [1]_ (has been tested on FreeBSD and Debian GNU/Linux)
+- khal should run on all major operating systems [1]_

 ..
 [1] except for Microsoft Windows